+You?
+You, the high-class college kid.
 You never wanted to get mixed up in the family business.
-Now you wanta gun down a police Captain and the Turk just because you got slapped in the face.
-You're taking it personal, it's just business and he's taking it personal.
+Now you wanta gun down a police Captain just because you got slapped in the face.

+(to Eagen, delighted) He's taking it personal, it's just business and he's taking it personal.